higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TECHNICAL-DESIGN-DOCUMENT.md

 Many projects prefer a “fair” approach where the project team only deposits their token.
 The broader market or community will deposit the counterpart (SOL), setting a fair market price.

 ### 7.2.
-Orca Pool Creation
+Meteora Pool Creation

 **Instruction**: `create_pool_with_single_side` (optional, but typical for a “fair launch”).
-1. The memecoin deposits X tokens into Orca’s liquidity pool.
+1. The memecoin deposits X tokens into Meteora’s liquidity pool.
 2. The protocol or user might receive some **LP tokens** in `lp_token_vault`.

 Below is the **continuation and conclusion** of the **Memecoin Launchpad & Evolutionary Token Platform – Technical Design (Extended Version)** document, picking up from **Section 7.3** onward.